Coronavirus strands merchant ship crews at sea for months

 From there to South Korea, Japan, South Korea again and on to Singapore and Thailand, each time the same story: Lockdown.
 No flights.
 No going home.

-The open-ended extension of his contract — and with it the responsibility for his 21-man crew and a ship carrying flammable cargo — is taking its toll.
+The uncertainty and open-ended extension of his contract — and with it the responsibility for his 21-man crew and a ship carrying flammable cargo — is taking its toll.

 “When you are seven months on board, you are becoming physically and mentally exhausted,” Kogankov said by satellite phone from Thailand.
 “We are working 24/7.
 We don’t have, let’s say, Friday night or Saturday night or weekends.
 No, the vessel is running all the time.”